Hecatron/GBD.Embedded.CMake4Mbed/src/HelloWorld-LPC/readme.txt

 I will need to redo most of this, this is just a demo / test next step is to test this with VS2015 GDB

-to download the depends required
+to download the deps required run bin/download_deps.py

-1. run /bin/DownloadDeps.cmd to download .Net depends for the scripts into /deps/dotnet
-2. run /bin/DownloadToolChain.cmd this is a .Net script that will download gcc / mbed / toolchain deps into the /deps/ directory

 to compile the sources: